Leopard20/All-In-One-Command-Menu/Leopard20-All-In-One-Command-Menu-eb2794c/README.md

 # Want to contribute?
 You can contribute to the project by:
-* Fixing bugs and making pull requests
 * Submitting issues and bugs
 * Submitting feature requests

-Fixing bugs is always welcome!
-If you want to add a new feature yourself, be sure to:
-* Remember the limitations of the mod.
-This mod uses simple CommandingMenus and not all features can be implemented.
-* Create a Feature Request in the issues section, and mention the changes you want to make.
-* Make minimal changes to the original scripts (those made by WindWalking)

-# Build Instructions:
-**Required Tools:**
-ARMA Tools

-**Build Steps:**
-Building is fairly straight-forward and no different than making other ARMA mods.
-1. Convert the folder `AIO_AIMENU` to .pbo using ARMA Tools.
-2. Create a folder called `@AIO_AIMenu`, and inside this folder create another folder called `addons`.
-3. Place the .pbo file inside the `addons` folder.
-4. Move the `@AIO_AIMENU` folder to your ARMA 3 installation directory.